Welcome

 Story blog highlights!

-The Friends of Midway Atoll and the Friends of Hawaiian Islands support the National Wildlife Refuges within the PapahÄnaumokuÄkea Marine National Monument, a World Heritage Site encompassing 583,000 square miles of ocean water including islands and atolls of the Northwestern Islands.
+Midway Atoll National Wildlife Refuge lies within one of the most expansive and culturally immersed Marine Protected Areas on Earth known as PapahÄnaumokuÄkea Marine National Monument, a World Heritage Site encompassing 583,000 square miles of ocean water including islands and atolls of the Northwestern Islands.

 Snapshots of the human history of Kuaihelani (Midway Atoll)